 How to get to Kotor

-- The main carriers at Tivat are Aeroflot and AirSerbia who service the airport all year round.
-Airlines such as Eurowings, Easyjet and TUI service Tivat Airport during the summer season.
+- The main carriers at Tivat are Aeroflot and AirSerbia, which service the airport all year round.
+During the summer season, airlines such as Eurowings, Easyjet, and TUI also service Tivat Airport.

-- You can check the prices of international flights to Tivat with CheapOair.
+- You can check the prices of international flights to Tivat with Kiwi Flights.

-- Kotor is well connected by international buses from Split, Zagreb and Dubrovnik just to name a few.
-Search bus tickets to Kotor with GoEuro
+- Kotor is well connected by international buses from Split, Zagreb and Dubrovnik, to name a few.
+Search for bus tickets to Kotor with GoEuro.

-- Being so close to Kotor your transfer option includes a taxi or a booked private transfer with Suntransfers
+- Being close to Kotor, your transfer option includes a taxi or a booked private transfer with Suntransfers.

 - You can reserve a rental car and have it waiting for you at Tivat airport.